Arts Illiana

 Eugene V. Debs Museum

 Renowned labor leader, 5-time presidential candidate, and humanitarian Eugene V. Debs was born in Terre Haute.
 His Midwestern-Victorian architecture home, built in 1890, is a National Historic Landmark.
 The museum was founded in 1965.
-Admission is free; suggested donation is $5.
-Closed holidays.

 |